FalAut/Mierno/_how to start and run the server.md

-**The text content was translated into English using machine translation.
-Apologies for any inaccuracies!**

-# How To Start / Run The Server
+# How to Start/Run the Server

-**Of course you can use your own way to start / run the server**
+You can start or run the server using the methods below.

 ## Preparation

-Find JAVA=‘path/to/java’ in variables.txt.
-Change ‘path/to/java’ to your Java path, e.g. ‘C:/Program Files/Java/jdk-17/bin/java.exe’.
-Note that the path separator needs to be / and not \.
+1. Open the `variables.txt` file.
+2. Locate the line `JAVA="path/to/java"`.
+3. Replace `"path/to/java"` with your Java installation path, for example: `C:/Program Files/Java/jdk-17/bin/java.exe`.
+   **Note**: Use `/` as the path separator instead of `\`.
-If the specified path is not set, it may try to use the system's default Java (if it exists) When you are done, read the instructions below depending on your system type.
+4. If no specific path is set, the system may attempt to use the default Java installation (if available).
+5. Proceed to the instructions below based on your operating system.

 ## Windows

-Run `start.bat`.
+1. Run the `start.bat` file to launch the server.
-**Do not delete the PowerShell (ps1) files!**
+2. **Important**: Do not delete the PowerShell script file (`.ps1`).

-You may run `start.ps1` from a console-window manually, but using the Batch-script is recommended.
+You can also manually run `start.ps1` from the console window, but using the batch script (`.bat` file) is recommended for simplicity.
-Running PowerShell-scripts requires changing the ExecutionPolicy of your Windows-system.
-The Batch-script can bypass this for the start-script.

-TL;DR: start.bat better than start.ps1

 ## Linux